adaltas/node-masson/bootstrap/connection.coffee.md

-the root user (commonly found inside the "/root/.ssh/authorized_keys" file) and if the remote server is ready to accept root SSH connections (the "PermitRootLogin" property inside the "/etc/ssh/sshd_config" configuration file), then there nothing else to configuration.
+the root user (commonly found inside the "/root/.ssh/authorized_keys" file) and if the remote server is ready to accept root SSH connections (the "PermitRootLogin" property inside the "/etc/ssh/sshd_config" configuration file), then there nothing else to configure.
 Otherwise, the server will be prepared to do so.
 You must declare a super user with sudo permissions using the "username" and "password" properties.
 The script will use those credentials to loggin and will try to become root with the "su -" command.
 Use the "cmd"